CUNY-CL/yoyodyne/README.md

     assumes monotonic alignment, it may be superior to attentive models when the alignment between input and output is roughly monotonic and when input and output vocabularies overlap significantly.
--   `"transformer"`: This is a transformer decoder with transformer encoders (by default) and an attention mechanism.
+-   `transformer`: This is a transformer decoder with transformer encoders (by default) and an attention mechanism.
 Sinusodial positional encodings and layer normalization are used.
 The user may wish to specify the number of attention heads (with `--attention_heads`; default: `4`).